longtuongthanh/BlockCommerceContract/README.md

 <!-- LICENSE -->
 ## License
 Distributed under MIT license.
-See `LICENSE.txt` for more infomation.
+See `LICENSE.md` for more infomation.